crionuke/records/record4/README.md

 Issues I ran into:

-- Claude CLI does not indicate that --verbose is mandatory when using --output-format stream-json
+- Claude AI does not indicate that --verbose is mandatory when using --output-format stream-json
 - jq requires --unbuffered, otherwise streaming output is buffered and nothing is shown in real time

 ```